Why EITC is Important?

 Income and family size determine the amount of the EITC.
 The income amounts and the amount of EITC are adjusted for inflation each year.

-- See the 2017 tax year income limits and maximum credits here and find links to tax year 2018, 2016, 2015 and 2014 income limits, maximum credit amounts and tax law updates pages
+- See the 2020 tax year income limits and maximum credits here and find links to tax year 2019, 2018 and 2017 income limits and maximum credit amounts.

 - The tables showing the full range of EITC for different filing statuses and income amounts is shown in the Instruction booklets for the Form 1040 series and in Publication 596, Earned Income Credit.
 Publication 596 or Publication 596 SP, Crédito por Ingreso del Trabajo.